 Watching MooFlow

 I’ve been hacking around with and watching the development of MooFlow over the last few days.
 It looks and works pretty nice in most browsers and has quite a few options to play with.
-In this MooFlow demo posted, most options are enabled and the images are imported from page.html.
+In the screenshot above, most options are enabled and the images are imported from page.html.

 The development version still has a few noticeable bugs: